humdrum-tools/humdrum-documentation/guide/ch13/index.md

 *-
 ```

-Before assembling the two parts, we would need to apply the **timebase**
+Before assembling the two parts, we would need to apply the <span class="tool">timebase</span>
 command to this file (using the same 8th-note time-base value).
 Assembling the two "time-based" files would produce the following
 result: